canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-check-preconditions
+define-case-classes

-# Exercise 10 > Check Preconditions
+# Exercise 11 > Define Case Classes

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.